CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

     bool IsEmpty();

     /**
-     * Called when a Bundle is modified that is being tracked by this BundleTracker
-     * and the BundleTrackerCustomizer constructor argument was nullptr.
-     *
-     * When a tracked bundle changes states, this method is called.
-     *
-     * @param bundle The tracked Bundle whose state has changed.
-     * @param event The BundleEvent which was caught by the BundleTracker.
-Can be null.
-     * @param object The tracked object corresponding to the tracked Bundle (returned from AddingBundle).
-     *
-     * @see BundleTrackerCustomizer:ModifiedBundle(Bundle, BundleEvent, std::shared_ptr<T>)
-     */
-    void ModifiedBundle(const Bundle& bundle, const BundleEvent& event, std::shared_ptr<T> object);

-    /**
      * Open this BundleTracker to begin tracking bundles.
      *
      * Bundles that match the state mask will be tracked by this BundleTracker.